 There are few things more distressing for parents than finding out that their child is intentionally self-harming.
 It’s estimated that 1 in 10 British teenagers regularly self-harm.
 A self-harming child has a significantly increased risk of a suicide attempt.
 Recent research shows that about 65 percent of young people who self-harm will also be suicidal at some point.
-The Horizon Plan recognises the valuable role a parent or carer can play in supporting their self-harming child’s journey back to health and happiness.
+Youth Mental Health Foundation recognises the valuable role a parent or carer can play in supporting their self-harming child’s journey back to health and happiness.
 Our online courses, coaching, and community guide parents and carers to support their child’s recovery and thereby significantly reduce the risk of their child moving from self-harm to suicide.
 Research has shown that one of the most powerful protective factors against a child moving from self-injury to suicide is a feeling of connectedness to parents.

 What are your current priorities?